isaacmain254/ecommerce/README.md

 Open http://127.0.0.1:8000/admin/ in your browser to add a new category and product using the administration interface.

-Run the development server with the following command:
+Run the development server with the following command and open http://127.0.0.1:8000/ in your browser.
 ```
 python manage.py runserver
 ```